abdulwaheed76/practices/README.md

     4. actually planning on how to delegate (maybe at start of the day/sprint etc)
 1. You old work.
     1. Your old unmerged PRs.
-    2. Anything pending, unfinished things (before you move to new things)
+    2. Anything pending, unfinished things (before you move to new things).
+Do not do new things unless old things are concluded.
-1. Clarity of vision and strategy
+1. Clarity of vision and strategy for new things.
+1. Normal tasks

 ## Change in requirements